Marahute/191-work/HW-4/README.md

 ## What I Don't Get Yet

 1. Too many functions and dependents for me to comfortably work with.
 I'm becoming less and less enthralled with this type of work.
-Visual-based tools allow me to focus on my creativity and not be frustrated by cognitive barriers.
+Visual-based tools allow me to focus on my creativity and not be frustrated by  barriers.
 2. Differences between processing and p5, which language is compatible?
 A lot of my processing commands haven't been working well for me in p5.

 ### My Sketch
-Homework was inspired by Dylan Belcourt's assignment, saw a way to take it just a bit further: https://marahute.github.io/191-work/HW-4
+Homework was inspired by Dylan Belcourt's falling snowflake code, just saw a way to take it a step further: https://marahute.github.io/191-work/HW-4

 [p5 Reference Sheet](https://p5js.org/reference/)